wjs97/Work-Stealing-Distributed-Password-Cracker/README.txt

 	" numThreads =  if empty, run sequentially.
 Otherwise this is # of threads"

-Works Cited:
-Marked with inline comments wherever applicable

 Performance Analysis:
-Please see attached Performance Analysis dir (included plain text version without graphs and PDf version with graphs.
-Wanted to be extra safe since I had issue with PDF getting corrupted on earlier project)
+Please see attached Performance Analysis dir